shasankp000/AI-Player/README.md

 # Current bugs in this version :

-1. The removeArmor command still doesn't work (yet).
+1. Play mode doesn't work on servers (yet) (to be fixed in hotfix-2).

 # Download links